siemens/ros-sharp/README.md

 ## Recent Changes ##

-[This](TODO_insert_correct_link) commit comes with major changes in how ROS# deals with URDF import/export
+[This](https://github.com/siemens/ros-sharp/commit/acdd1ea7b8de47a23fbf376fa590590cf945b495) commit comes with major changes in how ROS# deals with URDF import/export

 The biggest changes are:
-* [Urdf Libary](TODO_insert_correct_link): The UrdfImporter project was renamed to Urdf.
+* [Urdf Libary](https://github.com/siemens/ros-sharp/tree/master/Libraries/Urdf): The UrdfImporter project was renamed to Urdf.
 It now supports the ability to both read from and write to URDF files.
-* [Create, Modify, and Export URDF models in Unity](TODO_insert_correct_link): ROS# now supports creating and exporting URDF models directly in Unity.
+* [Create, Modify, and Export URDF models in Unity](https://github.com/siemens/ros-sharp/tree/master/Unity3D): ROS# now supports creating and exporting URDF models directly in Unity.
 It is also possible to modify and re-export an existing URDF model.

-Please see the [Wiki](https://github.com/siemens/ros-sharp/wiki/), especially [section 3.2](TODO_insert_correct_link), for an explanation of how to use the new framework.
+Please see the [Wiki](https://github.com/siemens/ros-sharp/wiki/), especially [section 3.2](https://github.com/siemens/ros-sharp/wiki/User_App_NoROS_ExportURDFOnWindows), for an explanation of how to use the new framework.

-If you prefer working with the old framework, please revert to  [this](https://github.com/siemens/ros-sharp/commit/73c422fbaa5bc58d6a5cfa32f94842f28817bb57) commit or to the corresponding [release v1.3](https://github.com/siemens/ros-sharp/releases/tag/v1.3).

 ## Contents ##